Heartburn or heart attack: When to worry

 You've just eaten a big meal and feel a burning sensation in your chest.
 Heartburn, right?
-Probably, but there's a chance the chest pain is a warning sign of a heart attack.
+Probably, but there's a chance the chest pain is caused by reduced blood flow to your heart (angina) or an actual heart attack.

 See more In-depth

 - What are the symptoms of a heart attack?
 National Heart, Lung, and Blood Institute. http://www.nhlbi.nih.gov/health/health-topics/topics/heartattack/signs.
 Accessed Feb.
 4, 2015.

 - Warning signs of a heart attack.
 American Heart Association. http://www.heart.org/HEARTORG/Conditions/HeartAttack/WarningSignsofaHeartAttack/Warning-Signs-of-a-Heart-Attack_UCM_002039_Article.jsp.
 Accessed Feb.
 4, 2015.

 - Meisel JL, et al. Differential diagnosis of chest pain in adults. http://www.uptodate.com/home.
 Accessed Feb.
 4, 2015.

 - Acid reflux.
 American College of Gastroenterology. http://patients.gi.org/topics/acid-reflux/.
 Accessed Feb.
 4, 2015.

 - Castell DO.
 Chest pain of esophageal origin. http://www.uptodate.com/home.
 Accessed Feb.
 4, 2015.